jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 ---
 title: "Simple Undo/Redo system in Odin"
 date: 2024-05-28
-description: "Grug brained approach to level editor history"
+description: "A Grug Brained approach to level editor history"
 ---

 This is a short blog post about something I've had to implement recently: editor undo/redo functionality.